 Probation is a criminal sentence; parole is one way of completing a criminal sentence of incarceration.
 In most jurisdictions, first-time offenders are considered for probation, particularly if their offense was nonviolent.
 A person placed on probation is typically given a jail or prison sentence that is suspended as long as the person abides by the terms and conditions of probation.

 Common terms require the person to contact a probation officer once a week and to work, go to school, or look for work.
-Other terms can include required attendance at alcohol treatment or narcotic-abuse programs and educational classes on such subjects as anger management or good driving.
-The length of probation and its terms are enumerated at the sentencing and once the person has completed the terms of probation, he or she is free of court supervision.
+Other terms can include required attendance at alcohol treatment or narcotic-abuse programs and educational classes on subjects such as anger management or good driving.
+The length of probation and its terms are enumerated at the sentencing, and once the person has completed the terms of probation, he or she is free of court supervision.

 Both probation and parole can be revoked if the offender commits another crime or seriously violates one of the conditions of release.
 The revocation proceeding requires written notice to the offender, an opportunity to explain and call witnesses, an impartial decision-maker, and a written decision stating the reasons for revocation.
-If parole is revoked, the parolee goes back to prison and serves the remainder of his or her sentence in jail or prison.
+If parole is revoked, the parolee goes back to prison and serves the remainder of their sentence in jail or prison.

 How does a district attorney decide which criminals to charge?